schultzh/schultzh/pages/about.md

 intro_paragraph: |
   What do you want to be when you grow up?
 ---
-I was lucky enough to find my passion for technology in high school.
-The next steps seemed simple: get a computer science degree and find a job.
-But as a junior studying computer science and political science at Allegheny College, I realize now it is much more complicated than I once thought.
+I was lucky to discover my passion for technology in high school.
+After that, the next steps seemed simple: earn a computer science degree and find a job.
+However, as a junior at Allegheny College, I realize now it is much more complicated than I once thought.

-why i like CS

-want a job in DevSecOps
+As an effective computer scientist, I possess a love for learning, a desire to explore complex systems, and an eagerness for problem solving.
+I hope to pursue a career in DevSecOps as it combines my interest in network systems and software development.

-but ultimately want to serve others
+serve others